Motivic multiplicativity of complete intersections: Introduction

-\begin{corollary} Let $X$ and $B$ be smooth varieties and $f: X\rightarrow B$ be a smooth projective morphism.
+\begin{corollary} Let $X$ and $B$ be smooth varieties, and let $f: X\rightarrow B$ be a smooth projective morphism.
 Assume that a very general fiber of $f$ admits a multiplicative CK decomposition.
-Then after restriction to some dense Zariski open subset $U\subseteq B$, there exists a multiplicative decomposition isomorphism
+Then, after replacing $B$ by a dense Zariski open subset $U\subseteq B$, there exists a multiplicative decomposition isomorphism

 in the derived category of sheaves of $\mathbb{Q}$-vector spaces on $U$.

 In particular, the universal family of Fano or Calabi-Yau hypersurfaces in a smooth weighted projective space satisfies this property. \end{corollary}